We love ‘RE’ furniture! If it is reused, recycled, repurposed, reconditioned, recreated or reclaimed it qualifies as ‘sustainable’ furniture.

 So there is a two-fold requirement there.
 It must last but it also must have a small footprint.
 Size 2’s please, not size 12’s!

-So what is sustainable furniture made from?
+What is sustainable furniture made from?
 If you are shopping for eco-friendly furniture it is good to start off armed with information and questions to ask the supplier.
-Responsible manufacturers should be open about the materials they use, how they are sourced, where they orininate from, and whether they have been recycled.
+Responsible manufacturers should be open about the materials they use, how they are sourced, where they originate from, and whether they have been recycled.

 I found these on Etsy: “Vintage Retro Industrial School Stacking Cafe Bar Kitchen Stools“.
 Please see our affiliate note.